xiemoonie/Perl/README.md

 Ej4_ Function which takes two parameters one is a text file and the second tells the function if it should encrypt or decrypt using ROT13 replacing the original text file

 Ej5_ Input should be a Poland math expression, returns the result

 Example: $> rpn.pl "31 2 2 + 5 * +"  => 51

-Ej6_ Test Case for previous Ej
+Ej6_ Test Case for previous Ej5

 Ej7_ Normalized model to support a particular business